moby/buildkit/docs/buildkitd.toml.md

 # Frontend control
 [frontend."dockerfile.v0"]
   enabled = true

 [frontend."gateway.v0"]
   enabled = true

   # If allowedRepositories is empty, all gateway sources are allowed.
   # Otherwise, only the listed repositories are allowed as a gateway source.
   #
   # NOTE: Only the repository name (without tag) is compared.
   #
   # Example:
   # allowedRepositories = [ "docker-registry.wikimedia.org/repos/releng/blubber/buildkit" ]
   allowedRepositories = []

+[system]
+  # how often buildkit scans for changes in the supported emulated platforms
+  platformsCacheMaxAge = "1h"

 ```